-These propane tanks come in different sizes (see all available options HERE)
+Coleman offers propane tanks in a range of sizes to suit your needs (see all available options HERE).

 The most commonly used Coleman propane tank – the 16.4oz or 1lb small tank – will last for two hours when used with a small 75,00 BTU stove with both burners on high flame.

 Coleman Propane tanks or cylinders come in different sizes and capacities.
-You can select one based on your usage and need. (check all options here on their Amazon page)
+You can select one based on your usage and need. (check all options here on their Amazon)

 The most common one used for outdoor activities is the 1lb or 16.4Oz canister.
 It weighs 453g and is ideal for carrying along with you on a camping trip.
 It can be found in single or multiple packs with a refill cylinder.